 4.2 CIS ID CARD REQUIREMENTS

 Parents, caregivers and all other family members must ensure they show their CIS ID to guards when entering campus.
-CIS ID cards should be housed in the CIS provided lanyard and worn at all times while on campus.
+CIS ID cards should be housed in the red CIS provided lanyard and worn at all times while on campus.

 4.3 SCHOOL UNIFORM